costajob/git_commands/README.md

 Here are the main tasks:

 ### setup
-The scope of the library is to automate branches fetching, this action happens in two ways:
+The core of the library is automating multiple branches fetching, this action happens in two concurrent ways:
 1. from the command line, by splitting a comma separated list
 2. by reading a file where names are listed on each line In case **no branches** are fetched the **script halts**.